SAP-archive/teched2020-developer-keynote/README.md

 ## Download and installation

-To use this repository, fork it into your own user or org space on GitHub, and then clone that.
+To use this repository, **fork it into your own user or org space on GitHub, and then clone that**.
 You can now follow the component instructions, as well as this main README.

 For more information about forking in general, see [Fork a repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) in the GitHub documentation.